GothicCowboy/GothicCowboy/README.md

 :DD and umm yeah, im really awkward im sorry dudes :,)

-Im not a proshipper. i do not care about ship discourse. i cannot stand shotas/lolis. i CANNOT stand endo/willow/any non trauma formed system.
+Im not a proshipper, i am a darkshipper, but i do not ship underaged characters, and i do not ship incest. i do not like shotas/lolis. i do not like endo/willow/any non trauma formed systems.